gcziprusz/project-tmpl/README-SETUP.md

 ### Scenario 4: Remote Backend, Remote Frontend - Local Deploy

-**NOTE: You should NOT use this approach for the Unit 5 Midstone Project.** However, you may wish to use this approach while developing your capstone.
+**NOTE: You should NOT use this approach for the Unit 5 Midstone Project.** However, you may wish to use this approach while developing your final class capstone.

-In this scenario you will deploy both the backend and the frontend to AWS from your computer.
+In this scenario you will deploy both the backend and the frontend to AWS agaain (like scenario 3), but from your computer (instead of using GitHub Actions).

 1. Deploy the Lambda service (aka the backend):
    - Build the Java code: `sam build`
    - Deploy it: `sam deploy --s3-bucket __BUCKET_FROM_ABOVE__ --parameter-overrides S3Bucket=__BUCKET_FROM_ABOVE__`

-     **Take note of the "Outputs" produced by the deploy.
+     **Take note of the "Outputs" produced by the deploy command.
 You will be using these soon.**

 2. Configure the frontend application:
    - CD into the web directory: `cd web`
    - Copy the `sample.env` file to `.env`: `cp sample.env .env`
-   - Open the `.env` file in Visual Studio Code and update the value for these environment variables using the data from the "Ouptuts" of the `sam deploy` in the previous section.
+   - Open the `.env` file in IntelliJ or Visual Studio Code and update the value for these environment variables using the data from the "Ouptuts" of the `sam deploy` in the previous section.
       - `API_BASE_URL`
       - `COGNITO_DOMAIN`
       - `COGNITO_USER_POOL_ID`